eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 All presentation are uploaded to the GitHub repo created the Hackathon, e.g., <https://github.com/ietf-hackathon/ietf110-project-presentations>.
 The contents of this repo are used as the source for all project presentations at the end of the Hackathon and remain as a reference after the Hackathon.

-One must be a member of the IETF-Hackathon GitHub org to upload a new presentation or update/replace an existing presentation.
+One must be a member of the {{IETF-HACKATHON-GITHUB}} organization to upload a new presentation or update/replace an existing presentation.

-To be added as a member, presenters are asked to
+To be added as a member, presenters are asked to:

 * include the name by which they are known in their GitHub profile
 * enable two factor authentication (2FA)